Chaco Canyon Consulting

 Current topical material

 During the six months prior to the event, it sometimes happens that news items appear that are relevant to the workshop objectives.
-When this happens, I'll forward copies to you, either electronically or in hard copy, for duplication and circulation to prospective participants.
+When this happens, we forward copies to you, either electronically or in hard copy, for duplication and circulation to prospective participants.

 Support for managers